Norval Morris: Career

 of Wrongs (Civil and Criminal) in 1941.
 He received his PhD in law and criminology in 1949 from the University of London, with his thesis titled, The law and practice relating to habitual criminals, and was appointed to the Faculty of Law at the London School of Economics.

 In the 1950s, Morris was chairman of the Commission of Inquiry on Capital Punishment in Ceylon.
 Drawing on his experiences there, he later wrote The Brothel Boy & Other Parables of the Law (1992) a fictional reconstruction of the experiences of Eric Blair (George Orwell) as a Burmese policeman and magistrate, which Morris used to examine ethical and legal issues.

-At the University of Melbourne, Morris was Secretary and Foundation Member in the Department of Criminology (1951–58), Associate Professor of Criminology (1955–58) and Senior Lecturer in Law (1950–58).
+At the University of Melbourne, Morris was Secretary and the Foundation Member in the Department of Criminology (1951–58), Associate Professor of Criminology (1955–58) and Senior Lecturer in Law (1950–58).
 He was Dean of the Faculty of Law at the University of Adelaide (1958–62).

 In the United States, Morris was a visiting professor at Harvard University, the University of Utah, the University of Colorado and New York University.
-In 1962-64, he was founding director of the United Nations Institute for the Prevention of Crime and Treatment of Offenders (Asia and Far East).
+In 1962-64, he was founding director of the United Nations Institute for the Prevention of Crime and Treatment of Offenders (Asia and the Far East).

-In 1964 he became a member of the University of Chicago Law School faculty and from 1975 to 1978 was Dean of the University of Chicago Law School.
+In 1964, he became a member of the University of Chicago Law School faculty and from 1975 to 1978 was Dean of the University of Chicago Law School.

 He and Omaha lawyer Robert J. Kutak precipitated the creation of the National Institute of Corrections within the U.S. Bureau of Prisons in 1971-1972.
 Morris served on the institute's board until his death.

 In 1978, his stance on the Fourth Amendment and gun control in his 1970 book with Gordon Hawkins ("There can be no right to privacy in regard to armament") cost him an appointment to the federal Law Enforcement Assistance Administration, even though he dismissed the proposals in the book as "Utopian" and "science-fiction".

 From 1979 to 1987, Morris served on the Police Board of the City of Chicago.
-In 1994 Morris took emeritus status at Chicago Law School, working as a consultant and advisor until his death in 2004 at the age of eighty.
+In 1994, Morris took emeritus status at Chicago Law School, working as a consultant and advisor until his death in 2004 at the age of eighty.
 He was survived by a wife, three sons and three grandchildren.

-Underscoring Morris' lasting legacy on the field of legal and criminological research, his work has been recently cited by the Supreme Court in Davis v.
+Underscoring Morris' lasting legacy in the field of legal and criminological research, his work has been recently cited by the Supreme Court in Davis v.
 Ayala (Kennedy J, concurring), Docket No. 13-428 (decided June 18, 2015).